ursatile/css4eng/304-using-css-grid.md

 Like CSS flexbox, grid gives us a whole range of options when it comes to aligning and justifying items in the container, and for allowing individual items to override container-level styling.

+## References and Further Reading

+I learned most of what I know about using CSS grid from Chris House's excellent [CSS Grid Layout Guide](https://css-tricks.com/snippets/css/complete-guide-grid/) over at css-tricks.com, which also has a [one-sheet quick-reference guide](https://css-tricks.com/wp-content/uploads/2022/02/css-grid-poster.png) covering all the grid layout properties and values.